 - Improved blood circulation to the penis (increased erectile ability) and clitoris (increased sex drive)

-For those who want to know more
+want to know more

 - Inhalation of nasally derived nitric oxide modulates pulmonary function in humans – research on NO undertaken at the Karolinska Institute by Eddie Weitzberg et al